Loose Teeth Due To Gum Disease: 8 Effective Treatments

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

-Is it Common for Healthy Teeth to be Mobile?
+Is it common for healthy teeth to be mobile?

 Even teeth in perfect condition can experience a slight degree of mobility when moderate force is applied.
-This slight mobility acts as a defense mechanism against impacts, reducing the risk of fractures in the event of a direct hit.
+This acts as a defense mechanism against impacts, reducing the risk of fractures in the event of a direct hit.

-Generally, this minimal mobility is imperceptible; if you experience the sensation of loose teeth, it is not considered normal and could indicate an underlying problem.
+Generally, this minimal mobility is imperceptible; if you experience the sensation of loose teeth, it is not normal and could indicate an underlying problem.

-Frequently, tooth mobility is a sign of advanced periodontal disease, which implies a significant deterioration of the bone support and the gums that support the tooth.
-Without proper bonding between the gum membrane and the bone, the tooth will become loose.
+If tooth movement is clearly visible or excessive to the touch, a problem requiring attention is likely.
+Frequently, evident tooth mobility is a sign of advanced periodontal disease, which implies a significant deterioration of the bone and the gums that support the tooth.
+Without proper bonding between the periodontal ligament and the bone, the tooth will become loose.

-Tooth mobility has other causes, such as malocclusion where the upper and lower teeth do not fit correctly, or trauma to the jaw.
+Tooth mobility has other causes, such as a malocclusion where the upper and lower teeth do not fit correctly, or trauma to the jaw.
+Bruxism, common in people with stress who grind their teeth, does not only cause tooth mobility but also significant enamel wear.

 Loose Teeth and Gum Disease